emicklei/gmig/README.md

 ### force undo [path] [filename]

-Explicitly run the commands in de `undo` section of a given migration filename.
+Explicitly run the commands in the `undo` section of a given migration filename.
 The `gmig-last-migration` object is `not` updated in the bucket.
 Use this command with care!.